-The Compliance Office will coordinate the Policy Program processes.
+The Office of Compliance & Ethics will coordinate the Policy Program processes.
 The Program provides guidance to the Policy Owners, Policy Sponsors, and Policy Stakeholders.

 a.
 Policy Development

-The Policy Program will develop, implement and oversee appropriate procedures for this Policy on Policies, using the terms and concepts of this document. - The university will follow these procedures in developing, issuing and maintaining all university-wide policies.
+The Policy Program will develop, implement, and oversee appropriate procedures for this Policy on Policies, using the terms and concepts of this document.
+The university will follow these procedures in developing, issuing, and maintaining all university-wide policies.
 The Policy Program oversight process and procedures will ensure that policies do not conflict or override other active policies nor violate current university contract terms.
-Any unresolved potential policy conflicts will be submitted to the Policy Review Committee for final resolution.
+Any unresolved potential policy conflicts will be submitted to the UPAC for final resolution.

-The Policy Review Committee (PRC) will consist of four voting members and two ex-officio members.
-The Vice President of Finance, the Provost, the Vice President for Student Life, and Academic Council Chair will each appoint a direct report from their respective areas (or in the case of faculty, a faculty member) to serve on the PRC.
-The two standing ex-officio members will be 1) Chief Compliance Officer, or designee, and the counsel from the Office of General Counsel.
+The UPAC will consist of five voting members and two ex-officio members.
+The Chief Operational Officer, the Chief Financial Officer, the Provost, the Vice President for Student Life, and the Academic Council Chair will each appoint a designee from their area of responsibility to serve on the UPAC.
+The two standing ex-officio members will be the Chief Compliance Officer, or designee, and General Counsel, or designee.
 If there is a tie on any policy approval decision, the tie-breaking vote will be cast by the Chief Compliance Officer.
-The make-up of the PRC is structured to obtain a broad scope of campus operations while maintaining an efficient and effective committee size for policy review and approval.
-Each voting member will serve a two year term, with the opportunity for a reappointment at the discretion of the senior manager/academic chair.
+The make-up of the UPAC is structured to obtain a broad scope of campus operations while maintaining an efficient and effective committee size for policy review and approval.
+Each voting member will serve a staggered two-year term, with the opportunity for a reappointment at the discretion of the appointing senior manager/council chair.

 c.
 Policy vs Procedures